esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 **Exercise**
 <div markdown="1">

-  1. Update your ''svmTrain'' code to perform a cross-validation .
+  1. Update the `sparseAutoencoderCost` to perform the simple Euclidean cost.
-  2. Run your ''svmTrain'' function on the ''example3.mat'' dataset, you should obtain the result displayed below.
+  2. Test your algorithm and visualize the learned filters.
-  3. Once again, display the decision boundary at each iteration of the algorithm.
+  3. Update the `sparseAutoencoderCost` to include the *sparsity constraint*.
-**Do not forget to vectorize your code for speed**
+  4. Test your algorithm and compare the results.

 </div>{: .notice--info}